 Effective January 1, 2012, the Manager was granted incentive units which entitle the Manager to receive Class B common units of the Company, which Class B common units have the same rights as the common units, except that they may not be sold in the public market until the capital account allocable to such Class B common units is equal to the capital account allocable to the common units.
 The number of incentive units granted is equal to 100% of the sum of the common units outstanding and the number of notional units used to determine the deferred fee accounts in accordance with the Deferred Fee Agreement (as herein defined), each as of January 1, 2012.
 On the last day of each fiscal year the Company will issue to the Manager Class B common units, on a fully diluted basis.
-The Manager shall receive Class B common units, determined as of the last day of each fiscal year of the Company, representing 15% of the increase in equity value during the year.
-If equity value does not increase the Manager shall not receive Class B common units until there is an increase in equity value at the end of a fiscal year.
+The Manager shall receive Class B common units, determined as of the last day of each fiscal year of the Company, representing 15% of the increase in the volume-weighted average unit price ("VWAP") as calculated for the 20 trading days prior to each year end.
+If the VWAP does not increase the Manager shall not receive Class B common units until there is an increase at the end of a fiscal year.
 The Company shall make any adjustment that it determines is equitably required by reason of the raising of new capital, including, without limitation, adding such new capital to the baseline equity value per common unit to the extent that the issue price of the new common units exceeds the baseline equity value per common unit.